alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 > In the meantime, if you're unable to figure out one of yet-to-be-updated
 > parts, #govuk-platform-engineering will be able to help you.

-This document covers some of the requests that GOV.UK Technical 2nd Line support may receive regarding data.gov.uk and CKAN (which is the publishing application behind data.gov.uk).
+This document covers some of the requests that technical support may receive regarding data.gov.uk and CKAN (which is the publishing application behind data.gov.uk).

 [Separate documentation][dgu-docs] exists for publishers.